memcachier/docs/heroku_articles/spring-boot-memcache.md

 annotations.
 Spring also provides built in caching annotations that can be enabled via `simple-spring-memcached`.
-However, in this tutorial we will use the annotations provided `simple-spring-memcached` because they are generally more flexible and better suited for a memcached backed cache.
+However, in this tutorial we will use the annotations provided `simple-spring-memcached` because they are generally more flexible and better suited for a Memcached backed cache.
 Nevertheless, this tutorial would work just as well with Spring's annotations.
 If you prefer to use Spring's built in caching annotations, please refer to the [MemCachier documentation](memcachier/#spring-boot).